 Operator defined (IsLittleEndian)

-, if the CPU memory is organized in Big Endian (Motorola byte order).
+The operator causes the expression to be given the value FALSE, if the CPU memory is organized in Big Endian (Motorola byte order).

 Operator defined (IsFPUSupported)

-, then the code generator produces an FPU code (for the floating-point unit processor)
+If the expression returns the value TRUE, then the code generator produces an FPU code (for the floating-point unit processor)

-values.
+when calculating with REAL values.
 Otherwise CODESYS emulates FPU operations, which is much slower.

 Operator hasattribute (pou: <pou name>, '<attribute>')

-is specified in the first line of the declaration part of the function block <pou name>
+This operator causes the expression to be given the value TRUE if the attribute <attribute> is specified in the first line of the declaration part of the function block <pou name>; otherwise FALSE is returned.

 Example

-In App1
+In App1:

-:
+i : INT;

-In App2
+In App2:

 FUNCTION fun1 : INT VAR_INPUT i : INT; END_VAR VAR END_VAR